Skip to main content

 Butane vs. Propane: What’s Best for Your Steak?

 Some models can reach temperatures exceeding 2,300°F and deliver more raw power.
-The Bernzomatic TS8000 provides intense heat for rapid meat surface caramelization.
-However, it requires good ventilation and is better suited for outdoor sessions.
+The Bernzomatic TS8000 provides intense heat for rapid meat surface caramelization, though it requires good ventilation and is better suited for outdoor sessions.

 The “torch taste” concern is easily avoided with proper technique.
 This unpleasant flavor occurs when applying heat for too long in one spot.
-The solution?
-Keep moving with constant motion, and maintain proper distance with safety lock engaged when not in action.
-When done correctly, you get zero off-flavors—just pure, delicious char.
+The solution is constant motion and proper distance (2-4 inches from the meat).
+When done correctly, you get zero off-flavors – just pure, delicious char.

 Jo Chef Superior RX Refillable Butane Kitchen Torch — Best Overall